-Our very first thing we do every school year is to start learner profiles.
+The very first thing we do every school year is to start learner profiles.
 That involves the kids meeting one-on-one with the teacher and we ask them what they are interested in, what is a struggle for them, what they think they are really good at favorite books and movies.
 We just sit and have a conversation.
 It is great to get to know the kids that way before they come to the classroom.
 We ask them what are their favorite ways to learn?
 Kelly devised a card game that they have to play that takes them through different learning preferences, styles, and brain dominance.
-We don’t use the results to teach them a specific way to being a visual learner.
+We don’t use the results to teach them a specific way to being visual learners.
 It’s more about the information we get about the kids.
-It’s really fun to have the conversations around who the kids think they are.
+It’s really fun to have conversations around who the kids think they are.
 When we first started Anastasis Academy, I taught 8, 9, and 10-year-olds.
-The 3rd or 4th year in, I moved to the youngest kids in the school.
+In my 3rd or 4th year, I moved to the youngest kids in the school.
 It’s really interesting to hear the different kinds of answers I get to questions.

 My favorite question is: “If there is one thing you could change about yourself, what would that be?”
 Most of our kids, especially the little guys, say that they wouldn’t change anything or they don’t know.
 They don’t have anything that they think is a flaw, deficit, or weakness.
 Which is awesome!!
 We build on that helping them to understand that you are great and continually develop who you are.
 That’s my favorite part of the whole year is getting to know the kids.

 What about kids that need additional support at the higher level?